anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

 ## A statement of need ##

 ### Overview of Anomaly_Ensemble_App ###
 Anomaly_Ensemble_App is an anomaly detection python library that is based on the ensemble learning algorithm to derive better predictions.
-It combines the predictions of multiple independent anomaly detection models such as Isolation Forest, DBSCAN, ThymeBoost, One-Class Support Vector Machine, Local Outlier Factor and TADGAN.
+It combines multiple independent anomaly detection models such as Isolation Forest, DBSCAN, ThymeBoost, One-Class Support Vector Machine, Local Outlier Factor and TADGAN.
 Then, it returns the output according as the average prediction of the individual models is above a certain threshold.

 **Process Flow Diagram:**